synw/agent-smith/README.md

 An agent is an anthropomorphic representation of a bot.
 It can:

-- **Think**: interact with some language model servers to perform inference queries
+- **Think**: use language model servers to perform inference queries
-- **Interact**: the agent can perform interactions with the user and get input and feedback
+- **Interact**: perform interactions with the user and get input and feedback
 - **Work**: manage long running jobs with multiple tasks, use custom terminal commands
-- **Remember**: use it's transient or semantic memory to store data
+- **Remember**: use transient or semantic memory to store data

 ## Packages